What Exists Today

 | Pairing code | Shared secret | Match buddies, derive discovery keys, HMAC-authenticate relay records, and relay fallback sessions |

-| Recovery phrase | 12-word mnemonic | Re-derive recovery metadata on a new machine |
+| Recovery mnemonic | Standard BIP39 (128-bit entropy + SHA-256 checksum) | Re-derive recovery metadata on a new machine; checksum catches transcription errors |

 Recovery Phrase And Master Key

-- It stores recovery metadata in
+- Recovery metadata is stored in

 When you later run buddydrive recover, BuddyDrive uses the same 12 words to derive the same recovery material, fetches the encrypted config from the relay, decrypts it locally, and writes the restored config.